 The True Self as Your Unconditioned Self

 Your true self is your unconditioned self, meaning it hasn’t been formed and shaped in reaction to your environment and your patterns of thinking and behaving like your personality has.
-Prior to the formation of your conditioned personality self, you are just pure being.
-Your true self is not your thoughts and emotions and the patterns they form, or your reaction to them.
-Your true self is experienced as the centre of pure being that you can come back to in meditation when you disengage from the pull of your thoughts and emotions and focus on being.
+Prior to the formation of your conditioned personality self, you exist as pure being.
+Your true self isn’t your thoughts and emotions or the patterns they form.
+Your true self is experienced as the centre of pure being that you can return to in meditation when you disengage from the pull of thoughts and emotions and focus on being.

 The True Self Can Reset Your Experience in the Best Way

-Because your true self is free from conditioning, distortion, illusion, bias, reactivity, and ego-defence mechanisms, anchoring your presence there serves to keep you clear from these.
-From this clear state of presence, your true self can guide your authentic living so that you can embody your authentic values and live your authentic, true life purpose, while simultaneously disengaging from the inauthentic ways of living that cause you and others harm.
+Because your true self is free from conditioning, distortion, illusion, bias, reactivity, and ego-defence mechanisms, anchoring your presence there keeps you clear of these.
+From this clear state of presence, your true self can guide you to live authentically so that you can embody your deepest values and true life purpose, while simultaneously disengaging from the inauthentic ways of living that cause you and others harm.

-- You repress and neglect your true needs.
+- You repress your true self and neglect your true needs.

 - You lose sight of your true life purpose and potential.